-The Group's internal audit function is outsourced to an independent professional firm who provides the Audit Committee with much of the assurance it requires regarding the adequacy and integrity of the Group's system of internal control.
+The Group's internal audit function is outsourced to an independent professional firm who provides the Audit Committee with the assurance it requires regarding the adequacy and integrity of the Group's system of internal control.
 The outsourced internal audit function reports functionally to Audit Committee and administratively to the Executive Director.
+Internal audit plan in respect of financial year ended 31 December 2015 was drafted, after taking into consideration existing and emergent key business risks identified by the Executive Directors and/or the Senior Management and previous internal audits performed, and was reviewed and approved by the Audit Committee prior to execution.
+Each internal audit cycles within the internal audit plan are specific with regard to audit objective, key risks to be assessed and scopes of the internal control review.